ErikBean/cribbagePatch/README.md

 5.
 6. Using  a magic string in an array is not the best way to restart pegging, instead just keep track of where last round ended in a separate metadata thing
 7.
-8. What if I do the showPegPointsMessage, (and next action based on props) in the SELECTOR ?
+8. What if I do the showPegPointsMessage, in the SELECTOR (message can be a selector (idempotent), and nextAction too if on PROPS)?

 Rules TODO / Roadmap:
 1. Hide/grey out previously pegged cards after first pegging round